ADC-UMN/covid19-website/README.md

     - `npm install moment`
  5. Run `npm run server`

-If everything you did is working correctly, you should be able to open your browser to `http://localhost:3000/` and see
+If everything you did is working correctly, you should be able to open your browser to `http://localhost:3000/` and see the following:

 ![alt text](./images/setup_complete.PNG)

 ## Part 1 - How To Use An API and Express